idongessien/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+`Express sits on top of Node adding extra functionality .
+Express also extracts away verbose tasks .`

 - [ ] Describe Middleware?

+`Middleware is basically an array of functions that get the homies, operate on them, and trigger an action .`

 - [ ] Describe a Resource?

+``

 - [ ] What can the API return to help clients know if a request was successful?

+`The API can return a 200 status code .`

 - [ ] How can we partition our application into sub-applications?

+`You can use express routing to part out an application into smaller modules .`

 ## Minimum Viable Product